Who doesn’t love to spoil their dog? These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!

 Melly sure loves them!

 You can use fresh, frozen, or even dried blueberries.
-If you use dried blueberries, try to avoid sweetened blueberries and definitely avoid blueberries made with artificial sweetener.
+If you use dried blueberries, try to avoid sweetened blueberries and definitely avoid blueberries coated with artificial sweeteners.

 If you do not have a rolling pin, you can use a bottle of wine or any large and round glass bottle.
 Just make sure that you clean the outside of the bottle and don’t be too rough with it.

-You can replace blueberries in these treats with all kinds of things.
+You can replace blueberries in these dog treats with all kinds of things.
 You can make:

 - Dog treats with applesauce

-- Dog treats with cooked and mashed sweet potato
+- Homemade Dog treats with cooked and mashed sweet potato

 Let me know what dog treat combinations you try!